-The FIRST AVENUE CLUB welcomes coutry artist, Walker McGuire with special guests the Cody Hicks Band on Friday, February 16th.
+The FIRST AVENUE CLUB welcomes coutry artist, Walker McGuire on Friday, October 19th.
 This is an all ages show.
 Doors are 7:00 and the show is 8:00.

 There are brothers in blood, and then there are brothers in spirit.
 Jordan Walker and Johnny McGuire may not look like family or share a last name, but you wouldn’t know it by hearing them sing.

 Signed to BBR Music Group’s Wheelhouse Records as the new duo Walker McGuire, Jordan and Johnny take an opposites-attract approach to their music, fusing electrifying “brotherly” harmonies with a fresh new take on modern country.

 After meeting onstage at a writers round just days after moving to Nashville, Jordan – the “super country” guy, raised in Texas with a love for classics like Keith Whitley and Dan Seals – and Johnny – the quintessential “rootsy” guy, a Kansas City native schooled by left-of-center icons like Tom Petty and John Prine – discovered a yin-and-yang musical connection that fit together like puzzle pieces – and the duo Walker McGuire was born.

 “If you put us in a room with 100 people and everybody listed the kind of music they grew up on, there’s no way you would put us together,” Jordan explains with a laugh.
 “It was one of those written-in-the-stars things you just can’t deny.”